Permit exemptions for protected vegetation

 - disturb the soil profiles (layers of the soil).
 For example, top soil

-If you want to remove weeds from a large area or from any waterway or wetland it is advisable to apply for a permit to work on protected vegetation.
+If you want to remove weeds from a large area or from any waterway or wetland, you should firstly download the:

 The work must comply with any Brisbane City Council issued guidelines for managing weeds.